 Heat Advisory issued for parts of the Mid-South

-MEMPHIS, Tenn. — The National Weather Service has issued a Heat Advisory for a good portion of the Mid-South.
+MEMPHIS, Tenn. — After days of rain, the heat returns with a vengeance prompting the National Weather Service to issue a Heat Advisory for parts of the Mid-South.

-Crittenden, St. Francis, Lee, Phillips, DeSoto, Marshall, Benton, Tippah, Alcorn, Tishomingo, Tunica, Tate, Prentiss, Coahoma, Quitman, Panola, Lafayette, Union, Pontotoc, Lee, Itawamba, Tallahatchie, Yalobusha, Calhoun, Chickasaw, Monroe, Shelby, Fayette, Hardeman, Mcnairy and Hardin counties are all included in the alert.
+Desoto, Tunica, Tate, Coahoma, Quitman, Panola, Tallahatchie, Tipton, Shelby and Fayette counties were included in the alert along with all of the Arkansas counties in the WREG viewing area.

-The advisory will remain in effect from 10 a.m.
-Thursday, July 11, to 8 p.m.
+The alert will remain in effect until 8 p.m. on July 17.

-Heat Index values are expected to be between 105 to 109 degrees.
+The heat index is expected to be anywhere from 105 degrees to 109 degrees.